-When buying a cryptocurrency for the first time no one looks at the actual network capabilities for capacity, scaling and speed.
-Many people buy Bitcoin because their friend told them to.
+When buying a cryptocurrency for the first time no one looks at the actual network capabilities for capacity, scaling, and speed.
+Many people buy Bitcoin because their friends told them to.
 Which is good, but actually understanding the limitations of Bitcoin and how Litecoin provides a perfect substitution should be understood.

 Let's first understand the basics.

-Bitcoin has a 1MB block ever 10 minutes, inside this block transactions are added and sometimes if there is enough transactions in that period the block gets full.
-When this happens fees rise to accommodate transactions that are willing to pay a little more to get into the block, or the transaction will get pushed to the next block or stuck in the meme pool (waiting for validation).
+Bitcoin has a 1MB block ever 10 minutes, inside this block transactions are added, and sometimes if there are enough transactions in that period the block gets full.
+When this happens fees rise to accommodate transactions that are willing to pay a little more to get into the block or the transaction will get pushed to the next block or stuck in the mem pool (waiting for validation).
 A great place to visualize this is with a website called txstreet.com

 The other outcome was the block size wars and hard-fork of Bitcoin splitting the chains into Bitcoin and Bitcoin Cash in an effort to increase the 1MB blocksize.
 Which resulted in Bitcoin winning out in the long run and Bitcoin Cash becoming a minority less-secure minority chain.

 Real-time data from Bitinfocharts shows Bitcoin has continued to max out its on-chain capacity with limitations on about 350-450k transactions per day.